RAID 0 SSD - Everything you need to know

 Can I RAID 0 a single solid-state drive?

-The simplest answer is no, you should not set up a RAID on one solid-state drive, or any type of hard drive.
-It is possible to configure a RAID software on one drive, but there is absolutely no reason for this.
+The simplest answer is no, you should not set up a RAID on one solid-state drive, or any type of hard drives.
+It is possible to configure a software RAID on one drive, but there is absolutely no reason for this.
 You can only run a RAID 0 process with two or more solid-state drives or hard disk drives to accomplish the purpose of actually using a RAID, which is to increase performance and speed.

 For those seeking to RAID 0 their SSD in their computer for gaming purposes, using a single drive would only slow down their system, not speed it up.
-To increase game loading time, setting up this RAID array with two or more drives would be better.
+To increase game loading time, setting up this RAID array with two or more drives in raid would be better.

 How fast is RAID 0 compared to using a single SSD?